N03632870/ELSpring2018/code/Readme.md

 This is where I will put my programs and code.

+Temp sensor web assignment:

   readTemperature.py reads the temp sensor attached to the py and adds the data to temperature.db located in the Database folder.

-UDPClient(or Server)_py3.py files work on same machine using two consoles which communicate to each other.
+Database folder holds the database created by Web assignment and final project.
+Initially, the database information should be located within the project folder.